SynixeContractors/tips/on_topic/lower-weapon.md

 Weapons are both dangerous and intimidating.
 Make sure to lower your weapon when you're not in combat, both to prevent friendly-fire accidents and to avoid intimidating civilians or threatening contacts.
+Additionally, having your weapon lowered will consume less of your stamina when walking around.